 All individuals intending to travel to Namibia must notify the nearest Namibian Embassy or High Commission of their intent to travel to Namibia no less than two weeks prior to departure.

 Travelers entering Namibia must enter quarantine in an approved facility at their own cost for a period of 7 days.
 A PCR-test will be taken on day 5, results should be received on day 7, those with a negative result will be discharged.

-Travelers without a medical certificate with a negative Coronavirus (COVID-19) test result are subject to quarantine at a government-appointed facility at their own expense.
+Travelers without a valid medical certificate with negative COVID-19 PCR test results are subject to quarantine at a government-appointed facility, at their own expense.